tidalcycles/pulsar-tidalcycles/README.md

 It's possibile to evaluate tidal code from OSC messages.

 #### Port
-The atom plugin is listening on this specified port for incoming osc messages.
+The plugin is listening on this specified port for incoming osc messages:
 * Default Port: 3333

 #### Ip
-The atom plugin ist listenting on this ip address for incoming osc messages.
+The plugin is listening on this ip address for incoming osc messages:

 * Default Ip: 127.0.0.1

 #### Address
-The atom plugin is filtering incoming osc messages with this specified address.
+The plugin is filtering incoming osc messages with this specified address.
 * Default address: /atom/eval

 #### Arguments